martinsbruveris/tensorflow-image-models/tfimm/architectures/lora/README.md

 ## Sequential and functional models

-The current implementations focusses on models created by subclassing, which is the case for all `tfimm` models.
+The current implementation focusses on models created by subclassing, which is the case for all `tfimm` models.
 In particular, the registry system works only for subclassed models.
 However, some of the functionality also works for functional models.